Erallie/diarian/README.md

 - The following views from [Diarium](https://diariumapp.com/):
 	- The **Timeline** view
 	- The **Map** view
 		- I recommend using the [Map View](obsidian://show-plugin?id=obsidian-map-view) ([github](https://github.com/esm7/obsidian-map-view)) plugin for this feature.
-This Diarium plugin will automatically use your settings for it.
+This Diarian plugin will automatically use your settings for it.
 - Any embedded feeds & events not mentioned in [Key features](#key-features) or [Planned features](#planned-features).
 - I *may* exclude the ability to insert a location based on your device's current location data.
 	- It depends on the feasibility of implementation.